 Here's what you can expect over the next few weeks:

-- You’ll attend an initial training session that takes place over three consecutive days at your local office.
+- You'll attend an initial training session that takes place over a two or three-day training session at your local office.
 Your manager can provide you with more information about upcoming training dates and options.

 - You'll start setting appointments and meeting with potential customers!
 Don't worry - you'll have the support of experienced people - such as your District or Branch Manager - to guide and mentor you every step of the way.